How to Buy Discount Raging Waters Los Angeles Tickets: 5 Cheap Ways

 Raging Waters is considerably bigger than Soak City, spanning 60 acres compared to 15.
 Raging Waters has 35 water slides; Soak City has 16.
 There are also 14 pools throughout Raging Waters, compared to 14 in Soak City.

-Both are great parks with plenty of attractions, thrill rides, and kids’ areas, but Raging Waters takes the cake regarding size and opportunities.
+Both are fantastic parks with plenty of attractions, thrill rides, and kids’ areas, but Raging Waters takes the cake in terms of size and opportunities.

 Are there free life jackets at Raging Waters?

 All guests under 48 inches tall must wear a life jacket in the wave pool.
-You can find free life jackets throughout the park or bring your own, as long as they bear Coast Guard approval.
+You can find free life jackets throughout the park or bring your own, provided they are Coast Guard-approved.

 What do I need to know before going to Raging Waters?

-There is first aid on-site next to the Speed Sliders.
-If you’re traveling with toddlers, then Kid’s Kingdom is the perfect place for them to splash and have fun in a safe environment.
-Entrance to the park is only off Via Verde; there is general and preferred parking available for a fee.
+First aid is available on-site, located next to the Speed Sliders.
+If you’re traveling with toddlers, Kid’s Kingdom is the perfect place for them to splash and have fun in a safe environment.
+The park’s entrance is only off Via Verde; general and preferred parking are available for a fee.

 Leave a Reply